 Materials & Process

 I couldn’t have told you what paper-band crafts was before and all you get in the kit is 2 rolls of paper bands.
 This is a thick flat ribbed tape made of paper.
 You split the tape into strands*, much like in embroidery and cross stitch, and use those to weave 3D shapes.
-That is all your need, along with glue (I definitely recommend a hot glue gun), scissors, ruler and pencil.
+That is all you need, along with glue (I definitely recommend a hot glue gun), scissors, ruler and pencil.

 I found the instructions quite easy to follow but you do need to triple check your measurements before cutting as there’s only enough for the project.
 You start with a flat star shape of full width pieces and then weave around with two 1-thread strips, curving the shape as you work.
 I found this really difficult to begin with but got the hang of it eventually.
 It’s basically basket weaving and I remember doing something similar at school with raffia.